Tendai: Bodhisattva precepts

-Some of Saichō's views on Mahayana precepts were drawn from the Tiantai masters Huisi and Daosui and the teachings Chan masters like Bodhidharma, Dao-xuan (Dōsen, especially his commentary on the Brahmā's Net Sūtra) and Daoxin (Dōshin, particularly his "Manual of Rules of Bodhisattva Precepts").
-These Chinese Chan masters emphasized formless practice (無相行) or attribute-less practice also known as anrakugyō (Ch. anlexing 安樂行, serene and pleasing activities), both in Chan meditation and in precept training.
+Some of Saichō's views on Mahayana precepts were drawn from the Tiantai masters Huisi and Daosui and the teachings Chan masters like Bodhidharma, Dao-xuan (Jp: Dōsen), especially his commentary on the Brahmā's Net Sūtra, and Daoxin's (Jp: Dōshin) Manual of Rules of Bodhisattva Precepts.
+These Chinese Chan masters emphasized formless practice (無相行) or attribute-less practice, also known as anrakugyō (Ch. anlexing 安樂行, "serene and pleasing activities"), both in Chan meditation and in precept training.
 This refers to a way of contemplation that applies in all activities.
 These various Chinese ideas about the integration of practice and precepts were integrated into Saichō's view of the "Perfect and Sudden Precepts" (Endonkai).

 During the Kamakura and Muromachi periods, Tendai monks such as Ninkū (1307–1388) and Annen (841–?) further developed the concept of the Perfect-Sudden Precepts.
-Annen, for example, argued that the precepts were rooted in the non-dual nature of reality, suggesting that even actions traditionally considered evil could be seen as expressions of the precepts if performed with the right intention.
-This interpretation, while controversial, highlighted the Tendai emphasis on the transformative power of the Lotus Sutra and its ability to reveal the ultimate truth of the Buddha's teachings.
+Annen's Futsūju bosatsukai kōshaku argued that the precepts were rooted in Buddhahood itself, reinterpreting the ordination rite in a further non-dual and esoteric direction, and allowing for breaking of precepts on certain occasions.